gantekampamahesh18-cyber/VSDIAT/Day_2/flip_flops/FFREADME.md

 To implement and understand different D Flip-Flop control configurations using Verilog HDL and distinguish between synchronous and asynchronous control signals.

-## Note

-This directory currently contains the RTL Verilog implementations.
-Waveform and GTKWave results can be added separately later.